Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 And this is the rendered version of that code:
 <img src="https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg">

 SVG's work similarly to html pages, where tags represent objects that can have *objects nested within them*: each circle is an element *nested within* the SVG.
-Each circle contains some coordinates of the object's center (cx, cy), and radius (r), so the SVG is just a set of instructions defining the geometry of each object, where to put each object, and how to style the objects.
+Each circle contains some coordinates of the object's center (cx, cy), and radius (r), so the SVG is just a set of instructions defining the geometry of each object, where to put each object, and how to style the objects in [the SVG coordinate space](https://bl.ocks.org/mbostock/3019563).

 It's also worth noting that D3 has the ability to write and edit [many types of shape elements](https://www.w3schools.com/graphics/svg_examples.asp) to SVG's, like rectangles (`<rect>`), not just circles.
 Later we'll use a [`<path>` element](https://www.w3schools.com/graphics/svg_path.asp), which has a shorthand format for definining complex polygons like country boundaries.